 When you connect a SaaS integration, Stitch will begin the process of replicating not only that integration’s recent data, but the historical data as well.
 During the setup of the integration, you can choose the start date by using Stitch’s default starting date or defining your own custom date.

 Historical data loads and Replication Keys

 The default starting date (or a custom date, if you define one) essentially sets the Replication Keys for the Incremental tables in the integration.
 This tells Stitch how far back in time to query for historical data.

 The majority of integrations have a default starting date of -1 year from the date the integration is created.
-For example: If an integration has a default starting date of -1 year and was connected to Stitch on October 1, 2016, a historical replication job will start on October 1, 2015 and replicate all data created/updated between then and October 1, 2016.
+For example: If you use the integration’s default date of -1 year and the date you create the integration is January 22, 2019, Stitch queue a historical replication job for data created/updated between January 22, 2018 - January 20, 2019.

 In the table below (click the link to open it), you’ll find a rollup of all the default start dates for SaaS integrations.

 To see a list of that integration’s tables and the Replication Methods they use, click the integration name.

 An integration’s start date can be defined when you initially connect the integration to Stitch or after the fact.
 If the date is changed after the initial setup, the integration’s Replication Keys will be reset AND a full re-replication of all the integration’s data will be queued.

 Aside from ensuring Stitch replicates all the historical data you need, changing an integration’s start date can serve several other purposes:

 - Account for hard-deletes.
 While we strongly recommend you use soft-deletes whenever possible, the full re-replication triggered by changing an integration’s start date will overwrite the data in your data warehouse.
 This will remove any hard-deleted records that may exist in your data warehouse but not in the source.